-NSW All Schools Track & Field Championship in student, Lawrence Vernon finished as silver medallist Javelin Throw.
+On 11 October at the NSW All Schools Track & Field Championship in Homebush, Year 11 student, Lawrence Vernon finished as silver medallist in the Boys 17 years Javelin Throw.

-represent the State at the National Titles in December.
+Lawrence will represent the State at the National Titles in Melbourne in December.
 Congratulations to Lawrence on his fantastic results.